ArtifexSoftware/mupdf.js/docs/how-to-guide/node/annotations/redactions/index.rst

 Once a redaction has been created it will not commit the redaction to the document area until it is applied.

-The following example creates a redaction area on the page and then `applies the redaction <https://mupdf.readthedocs.io/en/latest/mutool-object-pdf-annotation.html#applyRedaction>`_, with options to paint the redacted area in black, and then saves the result as a new file.
+The following example creates a redaction area on the page and then applies the redaction, with options to paint the redacted area in black, and then saves the result as a new file.

 |example_tag|